sayamsingla2000/sayamsingla2000.github.io/README.md

-# Ishaan Watts's Personal Website
+# Sayam Singla's Personal Website

 This repository hosts the source code for the homepage of Sayam Singla, hosted at [sayamsingla2000.github.io/](https://sayamsingla2000.github.io/).